carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 from the loader similar to ``libstdc++.so.6: version `GLIBCXX_3.4.20' not found``.
 This means you need to tweak the -rpath linker flag.

-When you build Clang, you will need to give *it* access to modern C++11 standard library in order to use it as your new host in part of a bootstrap.
+When you build Clang, you will need to give *it* access to modern C++ standard library in order to use it as your new host in part of a bootstrap.
 There are two easy ways to do this, either build (and install) libc++ along with Clang and then use it with the ``-stdlib=libc++`` compile and link flag,